Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_specbees_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.

 ## Rock, Paper, Scissors
 Starts a game of Rock, Paper, Scissors between two players... to the death!
-A tie results in the players being soulbound to eachother.
+A tie results in the players being soulbound to each other.
 \
 \
 **ConVars**